 I have been fortunate enough to have family members who have suffered from breast cancer.
 I haven’t had to sit by my mom or sister’s side as they fight for their life against this terrible disease.
-I do however, have a friend who is in the middle of this fight right now.
+I do, however, have a friend who is currently undergoing breast cancer treatment to fight the disease.

 Making Strides Against Breast Cancer is the American Cancer Society’s nationwide series of walking events to raise funds and awareness to end breast cancer.

 “Disclosure: Compensation was provided by the American Cancer Society (ACS) via Glam Media.
 The opinions expressed herein are those of the author and are not indicative of the opinions or positions of the American Cancer Society (ACS).”